aben-cha/CPP00/README.md

 # CPP00
-the exercises of Module 00 from C++ modules. for more details see the subject : en.subject.pdf
+* the exercises of Module 00 from C++ modules.
+* Namespaces, classes, member functions, stdio streams, initialization lists, static, const, and some other basic stuf